Programming platforms

 Images credit: © Python

 The Javascript is an object-oriented computer programming language commonly used to create interactive effects on websites.
-The vast majority of websites use Javascript to programme how a website behaves.
+The vast majority of websites use Javascript to program how a website behaves.

 Associated apps or software